Welcome to the A. C. Stelle Library Media Center!

 - Overdue notices are emailed home weekly.

-- Students may keep track of their library records by logging into the Follett Destiny circulation software using their LVUSD Google credentials.
+- Students may keep track of their library records by logging into the Follett Destiny circulation software using their LVUSD Google username and ID number.

 Borrowing class novels:

 - English Language Arts teachers may require students to read novels during the year.
 These books are checked out through the library.